 Albert Bandura’s Self-Efficacy Theory

 Albert Bandura’s theory of self-efficacy is one of the most influential psychological constructs related to confidence.
-According to Bandura, self-efficacy influences how you think, feel, motivate yourselves, and act.
-High self-efficacy can lead you to view challenging problems as tasks to be mastered rather than threats to be avoided.
+According to Bandura, self-efficacy influences how you think, feel, motivate yourself, and act.
+According to Westerman (2017), high self-efficacy can lead you to view challenging problems as tasks to be mastered rather than threats to be avoided.

 Bandura identifies four sources that shape self-efficacy: